-Up until 1964, most U.S. coins had 90% silver content.
+Up until 1964 most US coins had 90% silver content.
 This included the dime, quarter dollar, half dollar and dollar coins.
-Five-cent pieces only had silver content during the latter years of World War II.
-Starting in 1965, the composition of most U.S. coins changed.
-Except for Kennedy half-dollars, silver was removed from the composition of circulation coins.
-Kennedy half-dollars minted from 1965 to 1970 also suffered a composition change, but while their silver content was reduced, they still had 40% of the precious metal.
-After 1970, silver in U.S. coins was limited to non-circulation coins such as Silver Eagles and certain coins struck for collectors and investors in coins.
+Five cent pieces only had silver content during the latter years of World War II.
+Starting 1965 the composition of most US coins changed.
+Except for Kennedy half dollars, silver was removed from the composition of circulation coins.
+Kennedy half dollars minted from 1965 to 1970 also suffered a composition change, but while their silver content was reduced, they still had 40% of the precious metal.
+After 1970, silver in US coins was limited to non-circulation coins such as Silver Eagles, and certain coins struck for collectors and investors in coins.
 Over the decades, silver coins have gradually been removed from circulation by collectors.
-Today, it is nearly impossible to find a silver dime or quarter dollar in circulation.
-However, the following is one way of finding silver and silver-clad Kennedy half-dollar coins without paying premium prices to a coin dealer.
-The 1964 Kennedy half dollar contains 0.3617 troy oz of silver.
-Each silver-clad Kennedy half dollar contains 0.1479 troy oz of silver.
+Today it is nearly impossible to find a silver dime or quarter dollar in circulation.
+However, the following is one way of finding some silver coins without paying premium prices to a coin dealer.